ChemeketaCS/csweb/content/assignments/cs161/database/index.md

 ### Part 1 : PDF

+Since you are deciding what your program will do, you need to provide some information about what it is you chose to do.
 Provide the following in a PDF document (you should be able to save as PDF from Word/Pages/Google Docs):

 *  A description of the data your program reads and a description/table showing what the struct you use to store it looks like.
 *  Brief, clear descriptions of what your program does for parts 4, 5, & 6.
 *  The captured output of one or more runs of your program that shows off all of its features.
+You can either take screenshots of the output to put in the PDF, or you can capture the output to a text file and copy/paste that into the PDF (see appendix for tip on capturing output).

 ### Part 2 : Reading/Storing Data